tw-wh-devops-community/17high_web/README.md

 ./localrun.sh
 This script contains 'yarn bundle-watch' and './gradlew bootRun',so springboot will start, and react will automatic compile.
 ~~~
-You don't need start mysql on local manually. bootRun will start a local mysql Docker automatically.
+You don't need start mysql on local manually. bootRun will start a local h2 database for development.

-## Run backend test
+## Run dode check
 ~~~
 ./gradlew check
 ~~~